 In 1675 the lightning hit the tower, destroying it with a clock.
 Renovated in 1690, it was not long, as in 1725 it was struck by a hurricane.
 In the years 1781-1784, thanks to the efforts of the Good Order Commission, the town hall was thoroughly renovated.
 It was then given a shape that is basically presented to this day.
 The tower was crowned with a classicist helmet, on the east façade Franciszek Cielecki painted portraits of the kings of the Jagiellonian dynasty, and under the central turret was placed a cartouche with royal initials.
 Another major refurbishment was made between 1910 and 1913, when the renaissance polychromes were destroyed, replaced with black bossage, but the goats returned to the tower.
 During the fights for Poznań in 1945, the town hall suffered serious damages.
 The tower collapsed to a quadrangular gothic base, and the interior was damaged by a bomb explosion.
 Renovation was conducted in 1945-1954, restoring the renaissance character of the façade.

-The elevations of the town hall have a uniformly stylish, renaissance character.
-The only external evidence of the gothic past of the building is the brick fragment of the tower from the early 16th century.
-The front elevation consists of a three-story, arcaded loggia, over which three turrets rise.
-The oldest part of the building are the early-gothic cellars covered with rib vaults.
-From the halls located on the ground floor only one of them has preserved the original vault.
-However, the Great Hall on the first floor is one of the most beautiful renaissance interiors in Poland.
-It is covered by a richly decorated coffered ceiling, supported on two pillars.
-The remaining rooms on the first floor are the Royal Hall, which served as the venue for the city council, and the Court Room in the past serving as a place for consideration of smaller lawsuits.
-The second floor originally served an economic functions.
+Currently, the facades of the town hall have a uniformly renaissance character.
+The only external evidence of the gothic past of the building is the brick part of the tower.
+Inside the oldest part are gothic cellars covered with rib vaults.
+Among the halls located on the ground floor only one of them has preserved the original vault.
+However, Great Hall on the first floor is one of the most beautiful renaissance interiors in Poland.